LovingFox/devops-cert_task/README.md

 # devops-cert_task

-## Certification task of DevOps Engineer course
+## Certification task of the DevOps Engineer course

 [DevOps School](https://devops-school.ru/devops_engineer.html)

 Jenkins pipeline to build and deploy a web application on AWS EC2 resources.
-One instance build an application, other one starts it.
+One instance builds an application, other one starts it.

 ## Pipeline scheme